Key Takeaways:

 To put this into perspective, let’s imagine you’re writing a paper on climate change and stumble upon an insightful, yet uncopyrighted, article on a website.

-Copying portions of this article into your paper without proper citation would still constitute plagiarism, even though the original work isn’t protected by copyright.
+Copying portions of this article into your paper without proper citation would still constitute plagiarism, even though the original work is not protected by copyright.

 Neglecting to attribute the source misrepresents someone else’s words or ideas as your own, a form of intellectual theft.